francesco1119/SQL_Spring_Cleaning/README.md

 Download the query **Delete SQL_Spring_Claeaning.sql** and run it.

-This query delete your E-mail Account and Profile and both stored procedure
+This query delete your E-mail Account and Profile and both agent jobs